Lady Gaga Confirms Engagement to Christian Carino

 "When I went backstage, Christian was by the stairs making sure I was OK," the songstress said during a rainy concert in September 2017, as reported by Page Six.
 "The best part about being in love with someone is having them there to catch you if you fall."

-Clearly, Mother Monster has fallen in love—and she's going to tie the knot.
+Clearly, Mother Monster has fallen in love—and she's ready to tie the knot.
 Congratulations, you two!